Title: | Minimalist Async Evaluation Framework for R |

 For evaluation to occur as if in your global environment, supply objects to ‘...’ rather than ‘.args’.
 For stricter scoping, use ‘.args’, which limits, for example, where variables not explicitly passed as arguments to functions are found.

-self-defined functions.
-Functions from a package should use namespaced
+functions.
+Functions from a package should use namespaced calls such as

 If an error occurs in evaluation, the error message is returned as a